 In the Netherlands during the first half of the seventeenth century, tulip bulbs were sold at outrageous prices.
 Speculation rose in the year 1637 to an extent that bulbs were sold faster than they could grow.
 Prices spiraled to a extremely high level for bulbs of which neither buyer nor seller had seen the flower.
 This tulipomania got out of hand so badly that bulb growers themselves asked the government to ban the trade.
 Special Collections holds 35 tulipomania pamphlets ridiculing the craziness of this speculative trade.

 The 'Tulp portaal' a part of database 'Groenekennis' gives access to historic and recent professional articles, books, reports or websites on tulips.
 A lot of the information is online available.
-Older and historic information is available via Wageningen UR Library on paper.
+Older and historic information is available via WUR Library on paper.
 A part of the materials is only for use at the Special Collections Reading Room.

 You can also search in Staff Publications.
-The database Staff Publications contains references to publications authored by Wageningen University staff from 1976 onwards and publications authored by Wageningen UR Research Institutes staff from 1995 onwards.
+The database Staff Publications contains references to publications authored by Wageningen University staff from 1976 onwards and publications authored by Wageningen Research Institutes staff from 1995 onwards.
 Full text documents are added when available.